Nithira17/098_LLMinators/README.md

 This project focuses on analyzing pre-election poll data and predicting final election results using an LSTM (Long Short-Term Memory) neural network model.
 The project also simulates the redistribution of second-preference votes based on pre-defined assumptions and calculates the final vote counts for the election.

 ### 1. Web Scraping Poll Results
-We extract the latest poll data from a specified URL using `BeautifulSoup` to scrape the necessary information, including support percentages for the candidates.
+We extracted the latest poll data from a specified URL using `BeautifulSoup` to scrape the necessary information, including support percentages for the candidates.
 This information is then used to train a model and make predictions.

 ### 2. Data Analysis and Preprocessing
 A sample dataset of election polls from 2024 is created and preprocessed for analysis.
 The data is one-hot encoded, and relevant features like candidate support and demographics (age group, education level) are considered.
 The model also uses historical data from the 2019 election for comparison.